scenerystack/community/docs/index.md

 ??? info "I want to make an entirely new simulation using SceneryStack!
 What should I do?"
     **If you are an individual or small group interested in or have made progress in making a new simulation:**
     The best resources available to you can be found in the [Development Overview](./info-sync/simulation-development-overview.md) and other documentation found or linked to on this site.
 Small test projects, academic projects (e.g., education research for a Ph.D.), or open source curriculum projects have all successfully developed custom simulations, leveraging our code base (See [Simulation Examples](./guides/simulation-examples.md)).
-It requires expertise in design and in JavaScript/TypeScript, but it is very possible for dedicated developers and teams.
+It requires expertise in design and JavaScript/TypeScript, but it is very possible for dedicated developers and teams.
 If you have made significant progress and are committed to your STEM simulation, please reach out to us through the [community discussion forum](https://github.com/orgs/scenerystack/discussions) to discuss any support we may be able to provide.

     **If you are a commercial organization interested in making new simulations:**
     See the [Source Code page of our website](https://phet.colorado.edu/en/about/source-code) for more information.